-During the year, the Board renewed the Group's Diversity Policy (the "Policy") which sets out our commitment to eliminating unlawful discrimination and promoting equality of opportunity.
-The Policy is applied to the Board and it is considered that the background and experience brought to the Board by each individual demonstrates the Board's diversity and commitment to its Diversity Policy.
-The principle that candidates are considered "on merit and against objective criteria, and with due regard for the benefits of diversity on the Board, including gender" is established in the Terms of Reference of the Nomination Committee.
+The Group recognises the importance of diversity, including gender diversity, at all levels of the organisation.
+The Group's Diversity Policy (the "Policy") is reviewed annually and sets out our commitment to eliminating unlawful discrimination and promoting equality of opportunity.
+The Policy is applied to the Group including the Board and it is considered that the background and experience brought to the Board by each individual demonstrates the Board's diversity and commitment to its Diversity Policy.

-No fixed quota is applied to decisions regarding recruitment, rather the Nomination Committee considers capability and capacity to commit the necessary time to the role in its recommendations to the Board.
-The intention is to ensure the appointment of the most suitably qualified candidate to complement and balance the current skills, knowledge and experience on the Board.
+The Group does not apply a fixed quota on diversity to decisions regarding recruitment.
+The Nomination Committee considers the Policy and ensures we have a sufficiently diverse Board in terms of age, gender and educational and professional background.
+The Nomination Committee also keeps under review the structure, size and composition of the Board and considers capability and capacity to commit the necessary time to the role in its recommendations to the Board.
+The intention is to ensure the appointment of the most suitably qualified candidate to complement and balance the current skills, knowledge, experience and diversity on the Board.
 Those appointed are deemed to be the best able to help lead the Company in its long-term strategy.
-At Halfords half of the Board is female.
-The chart below demonstrates the gender split at Board level, within senior management and across the workforce as a whole.
+At Halfords a third of the Board is female, which is in line with the recommended target as published by the Hampton-Alexander Review ("Improving Gender Balance in FTSE Leadership") in November 2017.
+The charts below demonstrate the gender split at Board level, within senior management and across the workforce as a whole.

 The Board is well placed by the mixture of skills, experience and knowledge of its Directors to act in the best interests of the Company and its shareholders.

-All current Directors have various opportunities for ongoing development and support via:
+All Directors have various opportunities for ongoing development and support via: